Richard I of England: Final years of Henry II's reign

 Henry seemed unwilling to entrust any of his sons with resources that could be used against him.
-It was suspected that Henry had appropriated Alys, Richard's betrothed, the daughter of Louis VII of France by his second wife, as his mistress.
+It was suspected that he had appropriated Alys of France, Richard's betrothed, as his mistress.
 This made a marriage between Richard and Alys technically impossible in the eyes of the Church, but Henry prevaricated: he regarded Alys's dowry, Vexin in the Île-de-France, as valuable.
 Richard was discouraged from renouncing Alys because she was the sister of King Philip II of France, a close ally.

 After his failure to overthrow his father, Richard concentrated on putting down internal revolts by the nobles of Aquitaine, especially in the territory of Gascony.
 The increasing cruelty of his rule led to a major revolt there in 1179.
 Hoping to dethrone Richard, the rebels sought the help of his brothers Henry and Geoffrey.
 The turning point came in the Charente Valley in the spring of 1179.
 The well-defended fortress of Taillebourg seemed impregnable.
 The castle was surrounded by a cliff on three sides and a town on the fourth side with a three-layer wall.
 Richard first destroyed and looted the farms and lands surrounding the fortress, leaving its defenders no reinforcements or lines of retreat.
 The garrison sallied out of the castle and attacked Richard; he was able to subdue the army and then followed the defenders inside the open gates, where he easily took over the castle in two days.
-Richard the Lionheart's victory at Taillebourg deterred many barons from thinking of rebelling and forced them to declare their loyalty to him.
+Richard's victory at Taillebourg deterred many barons from thinking of rebelling and forced them to declare their loyalty to him.
 In 1181–82, Richard faced a revolt over the succession to the county of Angoulême.
 His opponents turned to Philip II of France for support, and the fighting spread through the Limousin and Périgord.
 The excessive cruelty of Richard's punitive campaigns aroused even more hostility.